 When thinking about how much to sell your home for, do not forget that you’ll need to factor in the agent’s commission, as well as a range of other costs involved in the sale of your home.

 It’s likely you’ll need to factor in your solicitor’s fees and early mortgage repayment fees.

 If you’re looking to buy another property with the proceeds from your house sale, you may also need to consider stamp duty, depending on when you’re thinking of putting your home on the market.

 Note: There is currently no stamp duty to pay on residential property purchases under £500,000.
-This will change on 1 April 2021.
+This has been extended till the end of June 2021..